pgadmin-org/pgadmin4/README.md

 See https://www.pgadmin.org/support/ for support options.

+# Security Issues

+If you would like to report a security issue with pgAdmin, please email **security (at) pgadmin (dot) org**.

+Note that this address should only be used for reporting security issues that you believe you've found in the design or code of pgAdmin, pgAgent, and the pgAdmin website.
+It should not be used to ask security questions.

 # Project info

 A GitHub project for pgAdmin 4 can be found at the address below: